lucaseto/electron/README.md

 # electron
-# I made this project in electron for myself
+# I made this project in electron for demo